slviajero/tinybasic/examples/12systems/README.md

 hello.bas: the PRINT statement

-blink.bas: PINM, DELAY, LED and DWRITE
+blink.bas: Arduinio I/O basics PINM, DELAY, LED and DWRITE

+minmax.bas: Reading an analog input with AREAD, the AZERO constant

+eeprom.bas - the @E() array to store data